Share it

 Then, chop the green onions all the way down to the white parts, also as finely as possible.

-Next, chop the mint, tomato, and cucumber as finely as possible and add them to the parsley and onions.
+Next, chop the mint, tomato, as finely as possible and add them to the parsley and onions.

 Finally, mix well and serve.
 Bon appétit!